-You will have four major assignments this semester.
+You will have five significant graded assignments this semester.
 The first is a quiz that follows the Ricardian model.
 This quiz is a gentle introduction to my tests, and it helps you to prepare for the first exam that follows section II.
 The quiz is worth 12% of your grade.
 We will have two midterm exams.
 Each is worth 33% of your grade.
 You will see these listed on the syllabus after sections II and IV of the course.
-The second midterm will take place on the last day I'm allowed to give an exam (Friday, April 20th).
+The second midterm will take place on the last day I'm allowed to give an exam (Friday, November 29th).
 The "final examination" is optional, hence the quotes.
 It will be structured like the first quiz and is designed to be doable in 30 minutes.
 It will be comprehensive, i.e. drawn from models throughout the class.
 If you do better on this "final" than on the first quiz, I will replace the lower mark with the higher mark.
-If your worst mark is on one of the exams instead of the first quiz, I will replace 1/3 of the value of the offending exam with the points from the final quiz.
+If your worst mark is on one of the exams instead of the first quiz, I will replace a portion of the value of the offending exam with the points from the final quiz.
 This is a small bonus for improvement or a small reward for the extra work done to repair the damage from a less than stellar day.
 Do not count on the final quiz to radically alter your course grade.
 That is statistically very unlikely.
 In fact, if you are not near a grade borderline, your best choice may be to skip my final "quiz" and reallocate your time toward another class's exam or final paper where the marginal gain to you from your efforts may be substantially higher.

-We will also have one short "paper" in the class.
-Given the contemporary populist buzz about most things global/international, I'm asking you to write a 750 word op-ed on some trade or trade policy issue.
-I have posted my own writing hints along with a great op-ed by Bret Stephens in the NY Times on how to write op-eds!
-This is an especially important writing assignment despite its extreme brevity.
-A 750 word essay is actually far more difficult to build than a 5-10 page paper.
+Lastly, you will write one short "paper" in the class.
+Given the contemporary populist buzz about most things global/international, I'm asking you to write an op-ed on some contemporary issue in trade or trade policy.
+This is an interesting assignment, and I contend that mastering the op-ed format is a real job skill.
+For many students it's quite a challenge.
+The op-ed is strictly limited to 750 words, and yet you are expected to make a compelling persuasive case for some position or idea.
+Many of you have not tried your hand at persuasive writing in such a space-constrained environment.
+In a 750 word essay there is no room for polemical ranting or other forms of bullshit.
+A 750 word essay is far more difficult to build than a 5-10 page paper.
 An op-ed with fluff is an op-ed that says very little.
 You can't hide a weakly written argument in that short a space.
 Every word counts.
-This is a paper that should be drafted early in the course and then carefully redrafted several times as you learn more about the issues and as you rethink your argument or you're your sentence structure.
+This is a paper that should be drafted early in the course and then carefully redrafted several times as you learn more about the issues and as you rethink your argument or your sentence structure.
 Like the first quiz, the op-ed will be worth 12% of your grade.
 It is due by 5:00 P.M. on Friday, November 19th at the latest.
 You can turn it in much earlier if you want to get it out of the way!